flerka/docker-playground/README.md

 Test project to play with docker and related tools.
+Added docker compose to the project.